ElMehdiLebbar/SeuleJs/README.md

 ```
 #### ALTER - DROP Column

-To delete a column in a table, use the following syntax
+To delete one or more columns in a table, use the following syntax

 ```javascript
 Seule().alter(JsonObject, 'Drop', ['colName1', 'colName2'...]);